 Similarly, by means of calamities, illness and pain, and other impedes that stirs up and motion-inducing, the other cogs of the human machine are set in motion and stir up.
 The mine of weakness, impotence, and poverty included in human essence is made to work.
 It induces in man a state whereby he seeks refuge and help not only with a single tongue but with the tongue of each of his members.
 Thus by means of those impedes man becomes like a moving pen comprising thousands of different pens.
 He inscribes the appointed course of his existence on the page of his life or al-lawh al-mithâlî4 ; he puts forth a declaration of the Ilahî Names; and becomes himself an ode to As-Subhân, thus fulfilling the duty of his fitrah.”
 The Flashes ( 23-28 )

-As is stated in the Twenty-Sixth Word, an extremely wealthy and skilful craftsman, for example, employs a poor man as a model in order to show off his fine art and valuable wealth.
-In return for a wage, for a brief hour, he clothes the poor man in a bejewelled and most skilfully wrought garment.
-He works it on him and gives it various states.
-In order to display the extraordinary varieties of his art, he cuts the garment, alters it, and lengthens and shortens it.
-Does the poor man working for a wage have the right to say to that person: "You are causing me trouble, you are causing me distress with the form you have given it, making me bow down and stand up;" has he the right to tell him that he is spoiling his fine appearance by cutting and shortening the garment which makes him beautiful?
-Can he tell him he is being unkind and unfair?
+As is said in the Twenty-Sixth Word, for example, an extremely rich and skilful craftsman, in order to show his beautiful art and valuable wealth and for the purpose of making a wretched man fulfil the duty of being a model, in return for a wage, in a brief hour, he clothes that poor man in a bejewelled and most artful garment he sewed.
+He works on the garment while it is on him and gives it various states.
+In order to display the extraordinary varieties of his art, he cuts the garment, alters, lengthens and shortens it.
+I wonder, does this paid poor man have the right to say to that person: "You are causing me trouble and causing me difficulty with the state you have given me by making me bow down and stand up; you are spoiling my beauty by cutting and shortening the garment which makes me beautiful" Can he say: “You were ruthless and unfair?”

-Thus, through shukr and patience, you can find beneath the veil on your present eye an eye which is thus nûr-filled, and with which while beneath the earth you can see and observe Jannah above the skies.
-That which will raise the veil from your eye, the eye doctor that will allow you to look with that eye, is Al-Qur’an Al-Hakîm.”
-The Flashes (275-276 )
+Thus, through shukr and patience, beneath the veil on your eye, you can find such an eye which is filled with such a nûr and which while beneath the earth will see and gaze at Jannah above the skies.
+Thus, what will raise that veil from your eye, the eye doctor that will make you look with that eye is Al-Qur’an Al-Hakîm.

-The First is râbita6 of death.
-That is, through thinking that like the world is transitory, they too are transient guests charged with duties, they worked for eternal life in that way.
+The First is the râbita6 with death.
+That is, by thinking that just like the world is transient, they, too, are transient guests within it charged with duties, they worked for their eternal life in that way.

-And you, my brother who has lost the health of half his body!
+You O brother who has lost the health of half of his body!
 Without choosing it, you have been given these two principles, which are short and easy and the cause of happiness.
-Thus, the state of your body perpetually warns you of the world’s perishment and man’s transience.
+The state of your body perpetually warns you of the world’s fade and man being transient.
 The world can no longer drown you, nor ghaflah close your eyes.
-And for sure, the nafs al-ammarah cannot deceive with base lusts and appetites of nafs someone in the state of half a man; he is quickly saved from the trials of the nafs.
+And for sure, the nafs al-ammarah cannot deceive someone in the state of half-man by the vile desires and the appetites of nafs; he is quickly saved from the trouble of the nafs.

 An important warning: Allah (jalla jalâluhu) has created each human being different and unique.